contextgeneric/cgp-patterns/content/associated-types.md

 }
 ```

-The `UseType` struct is a _marker_ type that is used for implementing the `UseType`
-pattern.
-It has a generic `Type` parameter, which is used to mark the type that
-we want to use with a given type trait.
-With `PhantomData` in its body, the `UseType`
-type is not intended to be used as a value anywhere in any code.

-We then have a generic implementation of `ProvideAuthTokenType` for `UseType`,
-by implementing the `AuthToken` type with the type that is provided to `UseType`.
+Here, `UseType` is a _marker_ type with a generic parameter `Type`, representing the type to be used for a given type trait.
+Since `PhantomData` is its only field, `UseType` is never intended to be used as a runtime value.
+The generic implementation of `ProvideAuthTokenType` for `UseType` ensures that the AuthToken type is directly set to the `Type` parameter of `UseType`.

-With the blanket implementation, we can redefine `UseStringAuthToken` simply
-as an alias to `UseType<String>`:
+With this generic implementation, we can redefine `UseStringAuthToken` as a simple type alias for `UseType<String>`:

 ```rust
 # use core::marker::PhantomData;